sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 **Status:** 🚧 In-process (under construction) 💻

-**Notes for future:** If work in Monterey, might be works on Ventura..
+**Notes for future:** If work in Monterey, might be works on Ventura...

 ---